 High Court Judges are assigned to one of the three divisions of the High Court – the Chancery, Queen’s Bench or Family Division.
 High Court judges are mainly based in London, but also travel to major court centres around the country.
 High Court judges try important civil cases.

 The judges of the Court of Appeal are senior judges with lengthy judicial experience, who hear both criminal and civil appeals which have been referred up to them from the High Court and the Crown Court and County Courts.
 Traditionally, such judges are also appointed to the ranks of the Privy Council.
-They almost always sit in the Royal Courts of Justice in London, although occasionally the Court of Appeal has sittings elsewhere in England and Wales.01908 904064 or email: email@example.com for confidential family law advice or to arrange a meeting at our office in central Milton Keynes.
-Copyright 2013-2019 Rainscourt Law LLP.
+They almost always sit in the Royal Courts of Justice in London, although occasionally the Court of Appeal has sittings elsewhere in England and Wales.contact us today.
+We will remain fully operational for the duration of the Coronavirus COVID-19 Crisis.
+Copyright 2013-2020 Rainscourt Law LLP.
 All rights reserved.